replayzor/books/README.md

 Please be aware that this command assumes that you have json-server installed globally.
 If you don't, you could either install it globally by doing `npm i -g json-server` or use `npx json-server` instead of `json-server`

+### Generating Cover Images

+The app also utilizes the picsum.photos API to randomly generate cover images for books when they are created.

 ## Built With